Mebqaq/NPI/README.md

 This repository contains the Jupyter Notebooks used to produce the analysis and figures presented in the manuscript.

 ## Data Requirements
 All datasets required to run these scripts should be placed in the relative `data` directory (`./data/`) before executing the notebooks.
+The dataset is available for download at https://figshare.com/s/22c8c2be0344bcfd7603.

 ## Code Structure